Arcia125/pather/README.md

 ## License

 Pather is open-source software licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Refer to the [LICENSE](LICENSE) file for details.